Air Integrated Dive Computer or Not?

 The advantages are that it’s a fairly simple setup.
 The hose connects to a pressure outlet on the first stage and the air pushed into the hose is used to measure the pressure in the tank.
 Basically, only mechanical elements are involved in this kind of setup except for the sensor in the dive computer that translates the pressure into digital information to display on the screen.

-A hoseless link means that your dive computer connects wirelessly to a pressure sensor on the first stage.
-This is a very elegant solution as it works for both wrist dive computers and console mounted ones.
+A hoseless link means that your dive computer connects wirelessly to a pressure sensor on a high-pressure port on the first stage.
+Using such a wireless air integration is a very elegant solution as it works for both wrist dive computers and console-mounted ones.

-What is great about this setup is that you don’t have to deal with a hose between your dive computer and your tank?
+What is great about using such a hoseless dive computer is that you don’t have to deal with a hose between your dive computer and your tank.
 There’s nothing to rupture and you also don’t have a pressure sensor being part of your dive computer which can break and destroy your dive computer.

 But there’re more issues than just a lost signal.
 Both the dive computer and the transmitter need batteries.
 And as luck often has it, the batteries might dive during a dive or when you’re traveling somewhere.
 Depending on the dive computer and transmitter you might get standard batteries or you might have to send your dive computer into a service center to have the battery changed!